 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Bed Bath & Beyond, Dingdong, Stitch Fix, and Coupang and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Sept.
-26, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Bed Bath & Beyond, Inc. (NASDAQ: BBBY), Dingdong (Cayman) Ltd. (NYSE: DDL), Stitch Fix, Inc. (NASDAQ: SFIX), and Coupang, Inc. (NYSE: CPNG).
+NEW YORK, Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Bed Bath & Beyond, Inc. BBBY, Dingdong (Cayman) Ltd. DDL, Stitch Fix, Inc. SFIX, and Coupang, Inc. CPNG.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: March 25, 2022 – August 18, 2022